julelang/manual/src/some-questions.md

 #### Simplicity

-Allowing any exceptional call without restrictions opens the door to having overly complex expressions.
+Allowing exceptional calls without restrictions opens the door to having overly complex expressions.
 Honestly, we want to ensure that exceptional functions are only used in specific ways, as this is one of the most straightforward ways to keep error handling understandable and simple.
-Therefore, exceptional functions are only permitted under certain conditions, such as being used as a return expression, as a standalone call, as an assignment, or as part of a use statement.
+Therefore, exceptional functions are only permitted under certain conditions, such as being used as a return expression, as a standalone call, as an assignment, or as part of an use statement.

 For example:

 ```jule
 fn foo()!: int {
 	// ...